-It’s the same brain chemical responsible for the feel-good states obtained from eating chocolate, orgasm, and runner’s high.
+It’s the same brain chemical responsible for the feel-good states brought on by eating chocolate, orgasm, and runner’s high.

-When one of your favorite songs unexpectedly comes up, it triggers a small dopamine boost.
-(16)
+When one of your favorite songs unexpectedly comes up, it triggers an added dopamine boost.

-There’s abundant evidence that listening to music at work can make you a happier, more productive employee.
+There’s abundant evidence that listening to music while you work can make you happier and more productive.

 This is especially true if you can choose your own music.

-Office workers allowed to listen to their preferred choice of music complete tasks more quickly and come up with better ideas than those who have no control over their musical choices.
-(20)
+Office workers allowed to listen to their preferred choice of music complete tasks more quickly and come up with better ideas than those who have no control over their sound environment.